Loading

 And the whole crowd answered, "His blood be on us and on our children!"

-There's something deeply human about this scene. knew was innocent.
+There's something deeply human about this scene.
+Pilate knew Jesus was innocent.
 His wife warned him.
 His own instincts told him this was wrong.
 But the pressure of the crowd was louder than his conscience.
-He chose the path of least resistance and called it clean hands.
+He chose the path of least resistance and called it hands.
 You don't have to be to participate in injustice.
 You just have to be unwilling to stand against it.

 The soldiers took into the governor's headquarters and called the entire battalion together.
 What happened next wasn't part of the legal process.
 It was entertainment.
 They were amusing themselves.